mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Installation Instructions for GIN Server.md

 echo "POSTGRES_PASSWORD=${PGRES_PASS}" > $DIR_GINCONFIG/postgres/pgressecrets.env

 # make sure an empty gogs config file is available; technically only required for previous versions of gogs
+mkdir $DIR_GINCONFIG/gogs/conf
 touch $DIR_GINCONFIG/gogs/conf/app.ini
 ```
 Open a bash script file in your home directory, for example:
 ```
 sudo nano gin-docker-folders.sh
 ```
 Paste the contents of the file as shown above, save, and close the file.
 You have to provide only three parameters in this file: your username, password, and GIN installation directory.
-In our case, the GIN installation directory is ```~/in-house-gin```.
+In our case, the GIN installation directory is ```/home/<your-username>/in-house-gin```.
 Execute this file by typing:
 ```
 sudo sh gin-docker-folders.sh
 ```